gobstones/gs-file-storage/README.md

 ```

-> For performance issues you can do GsFile.close()
+> For performance issues you can do GsFile.close(hostObject)
-> everytime you dont needed when any object use it
+> everytime you dont need anymore a GsFile.
-> GsFileSystem clean the reference in memory.
+> This clean the GsFile reference in the system, if no other object use it.